After writing about rocks, have some hands-on fun!

 Journal Writing Prompts

 Geology can be lots of fun to learn and this collection of journal writing prompts is a great way to help get the imagination going!
 What?
 Write about rocks?
 Well, yes!
-There are stories in the rocks.
+Because there are stories in the rocks.
 So surely there are stories about geology just waiting to emerge from your students’ imaginations.
-And it doesn’t matter if your homeschool students have years of practice behind them or if they’re beginners.
+In fact, it doesn’t matter if your homeschool students have years of practice behind them or if they’re beginners.
 Certainly, there’s something here for everyone and each story will end up being unique!

 Writing Prompts Are a Great Exercise